electro-plugins/selenia/Readme.md

 If you want pages on your app to inherit the bundled administration graphical layout and default functionality, you'll need to:

-1. make your controller classes inherit from `Selenia\Plugins\AdminInterface\Controllers\AdminController`
+1. make your controller classes inherit from `Selenia\Controllers\SeleniaController`
-2. include on each of your views, as root tag, one of the bundled layout templates (ex: `<Admin>`).
+2. include on each of your views, as root tag, one of the bundled layout templates (ex: `<Selenia>`).

 > See the bundled administration pages' source code for concrete examples.